ucsb-cs48-w20/gauchoshare/team/sprint02/lecture06.md

-Profile UI page prototype design is finished, but the user authentication is still not working.
-Search function frontend is finished, so the next step will be to implement the backend for this feature.

-Backend team will continue trying to solve issues with user authentication using Google and Facebook, and try to connect to the Profile UI Page once that is set up.
+# Stand-up Meeting 1/27/20

+### Chris
+* Finished Profile UI page prototype
+* Waiting for backend people to finish authentication to connect with backend

+### Yuehan
+* Still working on items UI list
+* Still not familiar enough with Android Studio

+### Boru
+* Almost finished with search function UI

+### Huiyu
+* Finished setting up Firebase database/account
+* Will work with Peizhen on finalizing authentication

+### Peizhen
+* Still trying to get authentication to work
+* Facebook and Google authentication still buggy

+### Kyle Stubbs
+* Finished messaging UI and homepage
+* Will try to work on backend of search function